 Scope and application

-These Regulations establish standards of safety which provide an acceptable level of control of the radiation, criticality and thermal hazards to persons, property and the environment that are associated with the transport of radioactive material.
-These Regulations are based on the IAEA “Regulations for the Safe Transport of Radioactive material, 2012 Edition, IAEA Safety Standards Series No. SSR–6, IAEA, Vienna 2012).
-Explanatory material can be found in “Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition)”, Safety Standard Series No. SSG-26, IAEA, Vienna (2014).
+These Regulations establish standards of safety which provide an acceptable level of control of the radiation, criticality and thermal hazards topeople, property and the environment that are associated with the transport of radioactive material.
+These Regulations are based on the IAEA “Regulations for the Safe Transport of Radioactive material, 2018 Edition, IAEA Safety Standards Series No. SSR–6, (Rev.1) IAEA, Vienna 2018).
+Explanatory material can be found in “Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2018 Edition)”, Safety Standard Series No. SSG-26, (Rev.1) IAEA, Vienna (2019).
 The prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risk.

 [IAEA: 101]

-The objective of these Regulations is to establish requirements that must be satisfied to ensure safety and to protect persons, property and the environment from the effects of radiation in the transport of radioactive material.
+The objective of these Regulations is to establish requirements that must be satisfied to ensure safety and to protect people, property and the environment from harmful effects of ionizing radiation during the transport of radioactive material.
 This protection is achieved by requiring:

 Containment of the radioactive contents;

-Control of external radiation levels;
+Control of external dose rate;

 Prevention of criticality; and